 For other claims (post-service claims), you will be notified of the decision not later than 30 days after receipt of the claim.

-For pre-service claims which name a specific claimant, medical condition, and service or supply for which approval is requested, and which are submitted to an Aetna representative responsible for handling benefit matters, but which otherwise fail to follow the plan's procedures for filing pre-service claims, you will be notified of the failure within 5 days (within 24 hours in the case of an urgent care claim) and of the proper procedures to be followed.
+For preservice claims that name a specific claimant, medical condition, and service or supply for which approval is requested, and that are submitted to an Aetna representative responsible for handling benefit matters, but that otherwise fail to follow the plan's procedures for filing preservice claims, you will be notified of the failure within five days (within 24 hours in the case of an urgent care claim) and of the proper procedures to be followed.
 The notice may be oral unless you request written notification.

 Ongoing Course of Treatment

 If you have received precertification for an ongoing course of treatment, you will be notified in advance if the previously authorized course of treatment is intended to be terminated or reduced, so that you will have an opportunity to appeal any decision to Aetna and receive a decision on that appeal before the termination or reduction takes effect.
 If the course of treatment involves urgent care, and you request an extension of the course of treatment at least 24 hours before its expiration, you will be notified of the decision within 24 hours after receipt of the request.

 As an individual enrolled in the plan, you have the right to file an appeal from an Adverse Benefit Determination relating to service(s) you have received or could have received from your health care provider under the plan.